swipetv/code-challenge/README.md

 This will give us some insight into your current level of experience.

-###Up for a challlenge?
+### Up for a challlenge?

-Please organize, design, test and document your code as if it were going into production.
+1 Please organize, design, test and document your code as if it were going into production.

-Spend as much time as you like on this project.
+2 Spend as much time as you like on this project.
 However, out of respect for your time, if you need to scope it to 3-4 hours, feel free to mock/fake any feature that you don't have time to develop.

-The UX/UI is totally up to you.
+3 The UX/UI is totally up to you.
 Feel free to explain any assumptions you have to make.
 If you like, get creative and add additional features a user might find useful!

-While visual design is not part of the challenge, a polished interface is preferred.
+4 While visual design is not part of the challenge, a polished interface is preferred.